 §5 ch2: Documentation And Record Maintenance

-Policy also allows the subject to designate an attorney to act on his/her behalf in obtaining treatment records.
-The attorney must provide written authorization from the subject that allows access to the case record.
-However, Supreme Court Rule 123.08 requires the Children’s Division and the Juvenile Officer to provide access to records and information within specific time frames without a formal discovery request.
+Section 210.150(3), RSMo, allows the subject of a report access to the family record, and allows the subject to designate an attorney or name a designee in his/her behalf.
+The name of the CA/N reporter must not be released.
+A written authorization from the subject is required to share information with an attorney or designee unless the information falls under Supreme Court Rule 123.08 which requires the Children’s Division and the Juvenile Officer to provide access to records and information within specific time frames without a formal discovery request.
 Within ten (10) days of the protective custody hearing or within fourteen (14) days of the filing of the petition or motion to modify, the Children’s Division and Juvenile Officer must allow for certain records to be made available to all parties.
 The records may include the following and should be relevant to the allegations in the petition:

 - Medical records of the juvenile;